shobhit-mittra/STA-Review/README.md

 The systematic review is divided into the following heirarchical index in this repositry :

 1. [Introduction](Introduction.md) : Brief introduction to the need for STA
 2. [Background : STA and its role in design flow](Background.md) : Description about the role of STA in the VLSI-design flow
+3. [STA Analogy](STA_Analogy.md) : An interesting analogy of STA
-3. [An Introduction to STA Essentials](STA_Essentials.md) : Concise concepts of essential to STA
+4. [An Introduction to STA Essentials](STA_Essentials.md) : Concise concepts of essential to STA
-4. [Understanding Setup and Hold Time in Digital Design](Setup_Hold_Time.md) : Grasping the concept of setup and hold time in STA
+5. [Understanding Setup and Hold Time in Digital Design](Setup_Hold_Time.md) : Grasping the concept of setup and hold time in STA
-5. [STA using PrimeTime](STA_PT.md) : < Currently in the Process of Understanding the PrimeTime tool >
+6. [STA using PrimeTime](STA_PT.md) : < Currently in the Process of Understanding the PrimeTime tool >

 ## Resources :